 Trust me when I say this - you are not going to have all the time in the world to be hunting out the right frames, arranging prints, designing thank you cards etc etc. Do yourself a favour and choose a photographer that can take care of these for you.
 Professional finished products not only look 300 times better, they last longer and it makes the whole experience so much better.
 You can't beat beautiful images on the wall of your own home.
 Something you can admire every, single day.

 I have had a few clients that were on the fence about booking a session for their little one.
 These clients have come back to me a few months later saying they really regret not capturing their baby as a newborn and now they're several months old there is no way of turning back the clock.
 The only images you regret are the ones you never had taken so whatever is holding you back, whether it be time, the cost, worried that your little one could be too unsettled - talk these through with your photographer, I can almost guarantee there will be a solution for you.

 6. Don't worry

 So easy to say huh?
 Your baby might arrive late, could be early, may be unsettled.
 Every new parent has a million worries (I know, I get you.
 I have been there too).
-Babies arrive on their own schedule, most newborn photographers understand this and have allowed space for if your little one is later (or earlier) than expected.
+Babies arrive on their own schedule, most newborn photographers understand this and have allowed space for this.
 An experienced photographer can also help soothe and settle your little one through their years of working with brand new babies.
 They have learnt all the tricks in the book - just another reason to hire someone with experience.